sudheerao/Angular-Flask-Python-3-framework/README.md

-Flask-Scaffold allows you to quickly prototype a CRUD application in python 3.x with Flask, FLask-SQLAlchemy,  and PostgreSQL.

-Please ensure PostgreSQL is installed with the development libraries.
-Steps are available [here](http://techarena51.com/index.php/flask-sqlalchemy-postgresql-tutorial/)

-###Supported Databases
-- PostgreSQL
-- MYSQL
+Flask-Scaffold let's you prototype Database Driven RESTFUL API's and Web Dashboard in python 3, Flask and Angularjs 1 by simply mentioning the Resource and it's fields in a YAML file.

+Features
+RESTFUL API prototyping
+CRUD Dashboard
+E2E testing with Protractor and Selenium
+Unit testing with Python UnitTests
+Continuous Integration with Travis-CI

+Installation

+You can use either MySQL database or a PostgreSQL database but please ensure that they are installed with their development libraries for steps see [PostgreSQL](http://techarena51.com/index.php/flask-sqlalchemy-postgresql-tutorial/)

 ![](https://travis-ci.org/Leo-G/Flask-Scaffold.svg?branch=master)
 ###Installation Steps
 ####Step 1:Clone the project to your application folder.

-    git clone git@github.com:Leo-g/Flask-Scaffold.git YourAppFolderName
+    git clone git@github.com:Leo-g/Flask-Scaffold.git YourAppFolderName && cd YourAppFolderName

-####Step 2: Activate the virtual environment and install the requirements.
+####Step 2: Install the requirements and add your Database configuration details.

-    cd YourAppFolderName
-    virtualenv -p /usr/bin/python3.4 venv-3.4
-    source venv-3.4/bin/activate
        pip install -r requirements.txt

+        vim config.py
+        #Fill in your username, password and database name/host etc

-#### Step 3 : Create a Scaffold with the fields you require.
+#### Step 3 : Declare your Resource and it's fields in a YAML file as follows

 For a list of supported fields please see https://github.com/Leo-g/Flask-Scaffold/wiki/Fields

     vim scaffold/module.yaml
     customers:
-     - name:String
+     - name:string
-     - address:Text
+     - address:text
-     - is_active:Boolean
+     - is_active:boolean
-     - mobile:Integer
+     - mobile:integer
-     - email:Email
+     - email:email
-     - url:URL
+     - url:url
-     - timestamp:DateTime
+     - timestamp:datetime
-     - date:Date
+     - date:date
-     - pricing:Decimal
+     - pricing:decimal

+#### Step 4 : Run the Scaffolding  and database migrations script

     python scaffold.py scaffold/module.yaml

-#### Step 4 : Update the config file with your Database Username, Database Password, Database Name and Database Hostname.
-Uncomment/Comment the SQLALCHEMY_DATABASE_URI for the database you need to use

-    vim config.py

-#### Step 5 : Run migrations

     python db.py db init
     python db.py db migrate
     python db.py db upgrade

-####  Step 5 : Start the server.
+####  Step 5 : Configure your web server(nginx) to serve your web app

-    python run.py
+Note: These instructions are for Ubuntu 14.04

+    sudo cp nginx/localhost.conf /etc/nginx/sites-enabled/
+    sudo cp -f nginx/nginx.conf /etc/nginx/nginx.conf
+    sudo service nginx restart
+    uwsgi --socket 127.0.0.1:8001 --wsgi-file run.py --callable app --processes 4 --threads 2 --stats 127.0.0.1:9195

-**You should be able to see the App at  http://localhost:5000/customers**
+**You should be able to see the webdasboard http://localhost

-It should be similar to the following screenshot which was for a post module
 ![](http://i.imgur.com/brGR8gB.png)

+** If you only need the API you can use postman and make calls to http://localhost:8001/api/v1/<resource>
+   GET
+   POST
+   PATCH
+   DELETE

 ####Tests

-To run tests for all modules
+API's can be tested with Python Unit Tests

+     python app/customers/test_customers.py

      bash tests.bash
-To run tests for a specific module

-     python app/customers/test.py
+For e2e testing with protractor

+For installation of protractor with selenium on Ubuntu see

+    protractor

 ####Directory Structure
         Project-Folder